-Mechanical Royalties: Royalties that are earned through the reproduction of copyrighted works in digital and physical formats.
-Songwriters are paid mechanical royalties per song sold, downloaded and on certain digital formats.
-The standard mechanical rate for sales is set by the US Copyright Office and is called the statutory rate.
+Mechanical royalties are earned through the reproduction of copyrighted works in digital and physical formats.
+They are paid out to songwriters as songs are sold, downloaded, and streamed.
+The standard mechanical rate for physical and download sales in the U.S. is set by the Copyright Office and is called the statutory rate.

-Although the term "mechanical" and mechanical license have their origins in the piano rolls on which music was recorded in the early part of the 20th century, the scope of their modern usage is much wider and covers any copyrighted audio composition that is rendered mechanically (i.e., without human performers).
+Although the term "mechanical" and the mechanical license have their origins in the player piano rolls on which music was recorded in the early part of the 20th century, the scope of their modern usage is much wider and covers any physical or digital reproduction of a copyrighted audio composition.

-As such, it includes: Compact discs, vinyl records and tape recordings, music videos, ringtones, MIDI files, downloaded tracks, DVDs, VHS, UMDs, computer games, musical toys etc.
+Consequently, it may include streams, compact discs, vinyl records, cassette tapes, music videos, ringtones, MIDI files, downloaded tracks, DVDs, VHS, computer games, musical toys, and more.

 Mechanical royalties are not always easy to collect as an independent songwriter.
-To ensure you're collecting all of these royalties, you should have a publisher registering your songs at global collection societies on your behalf.
+To ensure you're collecting all these royalties, you should have a publishing administrator registering your songs at global collection societies on your behalf.

 To learn more about CMOs and other music publishing terms, head over to our Glossary for additional articles and resources.